JealousyM/rag-knowledge-base/README.md

    - Verify Tesseract is installed and in your PATH
    - For non-English text, you might need to install additional language packs

+3. **Vector dimension mismatch**:
+   - If you see "Vector dimension error" from Qdrant, check the embedding dimensions in `SimpleEmbeddings`
+   - The system now automatically pads vectors to the expected 1024 dimensions

+4. **LangGraph and LangSmith integration**:
+   - Do not use `@trace` decorators on functions passed to LangGraph's `add_node`
+   - Instead, use `with trace(name="function_name"):` inside functions
+   - This prevents the "trace object not callable" error

 ### Memory Management

 For large document collections, you might need to increase the available memory for Python and Ollama.